LBruni98/Object-Oriented-Programming-Paradigm/README.md

 Then we come to the elements of the game that determine specific characteristics of the game.
 In the game, there will be a combat section that the player will engage in and works by taking the player to a separate mode in the game that makes a player and NPC character fight.
 The class that makes up this section uses state design, as the player is essentially placed in an ‘inFight == True/False’ situation.
 Within this class, a separate set of classes are done to simulate the fighting and even has its own damage system that deals damage based on body part.

 ![State](https://github.com/LBruni98/Object-Oriented-Programming-Paradigm/blob/master/State.PNG)

+## 2. Implementing code with design patterns
+### 2.1 State Machine
+The code I built was a state machine for a gumball dispenser.
+The code can be found [here.](https://github.com/LBruni98/Gumball-State-Machine/blob/master/main.cpp)

+### 2.2 Code with a Design Pattern in Mind